yandex-cloud/docs/en/compute/concepts/image.md

 ## Public images {#public}

-You can allow public access to your image by assigning the role `{{ roles-image-user }}` to the system group `{{ subjects-allAuthenticatedUsers }}`.
+You can allow public access to your image by assigning the role `compute.images.user` to the system group `allAuthenticatedUsers`.
 Then other Yandex.Cloud users will be able to use your image to create their own disks and VMs.
-In this case, the role `{{ roles-image-user }}` does not give the right to delete or change your image.
+In this case, the role `compute.images.user` does not give the right to delete or change your image.

 An example of public images are OS distributions provided by Yandex.Cloud.